 2) Oakwood Canadian Bistro:

 Living up to it’s name, this Canadian bistro serves some of the best Canadian poutine in Vancouver.
-The “Very Canadian Poutine” at Oakwood Canadian Bistro is only served during their dinner menu and comes at a price of $14 but it’s rather an irresistible dish.
+The “Very Canadian Poutine” at Oakwood Canadian Bistro is only served during their dinner menu and comes to a price of $14 but it’s rather an irresistible dish.
 Freshly made fries is topped with house gravy and generous portions of smoked beef brisket and Quebec cheese curds.

-If you’re really looking to taste the best poutine in Vancouver, Oakwood Canadian Bistro rightly comes in at #2 with this artisan Canadian poutine creation.
+If you’re looking to taste the best poutine in Vancouver, Oakwood Canadian Bistro rightly comes justified at #2 with this artisan Canadian poutine creation.
 We’re placing this at #2 partly because of it’s delicious poutine and largely because we’re a fan of anything Canadian and local; which Oakwood Canadian Bistro fills both.
 Their other dishes are also equally a worthy try.

 Address: 2741 W 4th Ave, Vancouver, BC V6K 1P9